About Blog Publications Research Resume Teaching

 author = {Jean-Baptiste Bouvier and Sai Pushpak Nandanoori and Melkior Ornik},

-journal = {submitted to the IEEE Transactions on Control of Network Systems},
+journal = {accepted to the IEEE Transactions on Control of Network Systems},

 volume = {},